 - low sperm count.

-- issues with sperm motility.
+- poor sperm motility.

 - Teratospermia or teratozoospermia